Here's how area members of Congress voted - NewsBreak

 House Vote 1:

 HUMAN TRAFFICKING: The House has passed the Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act (H.R.
 6552), sponsored by Rep. Christopher H. Smith, R-N.J.
 The bill would reauthorize, through fiscal 2026, a set of programs addressing human trafficking, and change some aspects of the programs.
+Smith said of the need for the bill: "Every human life is of infinite value.
+We as lawmakers have a duty to protect the weakest and most vulnerable from harm."
 The vote, on July 26, was 401 yeas to 20 nays.

 House Vote 2:

 STUDYING PFAS CHEMICALS: The House has passed the Federal PFAS Research Evaluation Act (H.R.
 7289), sponsored by Rep. Lizzie Fletcher, D-Texas.
 The bill would direct the National Academies to report to Congress on how to develop a federal government plan for researching impacts of perfluoroalkyl and polyfluoroalkyl substances (PFAS).
+PFAS are unregulated chemicals used in a variety of products and thought to possibly cause serious health effects.
 The vote, on July 26, was 359 yeas to 62 nays.

 NAYS: Jordan R-OH (4th)